govindarajanv/CKS/practice.md

 - To test an image ```k run opa-test --image=```

 ## AppArmor
-- Remember to add anotations
+- Remember to add annotations

 ## Runtimeclass
 - Add runtime class in pod manifest after creating the runtime class